Is Hulu Worth It? 10 Things You Need to Know in 2021

 Does Hulu Offer Movies?

 While most of us think about Hulu for TV, the service also includes movies.
 There are documentaries like the Fyre Festival documentary Fire Fraud and other original content.
 It’s a mix of old and new movies, but the catalog is nowhere near as deep as Netflix.
 We’re seeing a lot of limited-run shows and more movies on Hulu lately.
+Amazon Prime also has a bigger movie catalog than Hulu TV.

 You can check out the Hulu movie listings on this page.